kden/kden.github.io/ANote.md

 Based on my recent experience in the job market, I'd suggest the following:

+1. Include 1-3 short essay questions in the job application.
+As I look through all of the identical job submission forms for greenhouse, lever, myworkdayjobs, etc., I can't help but think about how easy it would be to write scripts to fill these cookie-cutter application forms in bulk.
+Which is a huge problem right now for potential hirers and hirees.
+Adding a few questions like "What drew you to this field?" or "What is an obstacle you've had to overcome in your career that made you a more understanding person?"
+Most forms are looking for a resume and a cover letter, which bulk applicants probably already have ready.
+This might make at least some of them skip your form.

+   A related option is a technical screen-out question that asks them to go to a different part of site, solve a simple problem, and come back and paste the answer.
+This obviously requires more setup on your end, but you might earn it back in the number of resumes you don't have to weed out.

-1. Use take-home exams, and allow the use of AI with disclosure.
+2. Use take-home exams, and allow the use of AI with disclosure.
 One of the best-done interview processes I went through took this approach.

    Try to aim for an assignment that won't take more than a couple of hours.
 Asking someone to do 2 days of unpaid work is a big investment for a job you may not get.